What Is Neuromorphic Computing?

 How Does Neuromorphic Computing Work?

 Neuromorphic architectures are most often modeled after the neocortex in the brain, Bron said.
-That’s where higher cognitive functions like sensory perception, motor commands, spatial reasoning and language are thought to occur.
+That’s where higher cognitive functions like sensory perception, motor commands, spatial reasoning and language are believed to occur.
 The neocortex’s layered structure and intricate connectivity are critical to its ability to process complex information and enable human thinking.

 Neuromorphic computers try to replicate that efficiency.
 They do so by forming what are called spiking neural networks.
 These are formed when spiking neurons, which hold data as if they were biological neurons, are connected via artificial synaptic devices that transfer electrical signals between them.